PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 Use `PgInsertChunkSize` to specify the number of values to insert at a time when PgInsert is true for a table
 * Only applicable when exporting data from SQL Server

+When `/PgInsertUpdateOnConflict` is specified while exporting data from a PostgreSQL database, if PgDump is false, table data will be exported via INSERT INTO statements using the syntax "ON CONFLICT (key_column) DO UPDATE SET"

+When `/PgInsertUpdateOnConflict` is not specified (or if `/PgInsertUpdateOnConflict:false` is used), if PgDump is true, export data using "COPY t_table (column1, column2, column3) FROM stdin;" followed by a list of tab-delimited rows of data, otherwise, export data using SQL Server compatible INSERT INTO statements

 Use `/ServerInfo` to export server settings, logins, and SQL Server Agent jobs